2017 Orlando factory shooting

-2017 mass shooting in Florida, U.S.
+Mass shooting in Florida, U.S.

-On June 5, 2017, John Robert Neumann Jr., a 45-year-old former employee of Fiamma, killed five former colleagues inside a Fiamma Inc. location in Orlando, Florida, before killing himself.
+On June 5, 2017, John Robert Neumann Jr., a 45-year-old former employee of Fiamma, killed five former colleagues inside a Fiamma Inc. location near Orlando, Florida, United States, before killing himself.
 Orange County Mayor Jerry Demings said Neumann did not appear to belong to any kind of subversive or terrorist group, and that he appeared to be a "disgruntled employee".

 Shooting

 John Robert Neumann let himself into the building at around 7:50 a.m. through a rear entrance, armed with a 9 mm handgun and two knives.
 Neither of the knives were used in the shooting.
 Another employee said hello to Neumann as he entered the building, but he did not respond.
 He then made his way to the front office, where he shot two people.
 He then went to the break room, where he killed three others.
 One of his victims was shot eight times.
 Neumann spared a woman, after pointing his gun at her and telling her to "get out".

 He singled out his five victims and shot them in the heads.
 Neumann then fatally shot himself as deputies responded to the scene.
 24 rounds had been fired from the handgun during the shooting.
 According to an autopsy report, he shot himself in the head, and he was intoxicated at the time of the shooting and his death.
 Eight other employees who worked at the company and were present during the shooting escaped without injury.
 About a dozen employees were inside the office at the time.
-The five victims were Robert Snyder, 69, lead manager at the factory; Brenda Montanez-Crespo, 44; Kevin Clark, 53; Jeffrey Roberts, 57; and Kevin Lawson, 46.
+The five victims were Robert Snyder, 69, lead manager at the factory; Brenda Montanez-Crespo, 44; Kevin Clark, 53; Jeffery Roberts, 57; and Kevin Lawson, 46.